Skip to main content

 • Transparent

-When you say transparent, it means making solid PVC labels makes them more viable and visible with details compared to stitched ones.
+When you say transparent, it means making solid PVC labels more viable and visible with details compared to stitched ones.
 They are mostly used for;

 • Security